-If no errors are found, create a schematic symbol of this file by double-clicking "Create Schematic Symbol" and make sure it is available in the Symbols area on the schematic entry page.
+If no errors are found, create a schematic symbol of this file and make sure it is available in the Symbols are on the schematic entry page.

 The Frequency Dividers

 Your TA will tell you where you can pick up the HDL file for dividing the clock frequency by 2^23.
 Examine the syntax of the file and then create another one to provide the frequency to toggle the displays.
 How high a frequency is reasonable for this function?